umd-cmsc423/f2025/materials.md

 Academic integrity is a very serious issue.
 Any assignment, project or exam you complete in this course is expected to be your own work.
 If you are allowed to discuss the details of or work together on an assignment, this will be made explicit.
 Otherwise, you are expected to complete the work yourself. *Plagarism is not just the outright copying of content*.
 If you paraphrase someone else's thoughts, words, or ideas and you don't cite your source, this constitues plagraism.
 It is always much better to turn in an incorrect or incomplete assignment representing your own efforts than to attempt to pass off the work of another as your own. **If you are academically dishonest in this course, you will recieve a grade of XF, and you will be reported to the university's Office of Student Conduct**.

 **Generative AI / ChatGPT Policy** : The purpose of the programming assignments in the course is for *you* to understand and implement the data structures and algorithms we will cover.
-Therefore, you _should not_ use generative AI (e.g. ChatGPT, Co-pilot, etc.) to implement any considerable or non-trivial part of your assignment.
+Therefore, you _should not_ use generative AI (e.g. ChatGPT, Co-pilot, Claude, etc.) to implement any considerable or non-trivial part of your assignment.
 If you do make use of generative AI for any specific code (e.g. utility functions, file parsing, etc.), you must comment directly in the code the generative AI model you used, and the prompt to which the resulting code was a response.
+Use of generative AI for core algorithmic or data strcuture components of the project, or failure to disclose the use of generative AI for any part of a project, will constitute a violation of academic integrity with respect to this course.

 ### Accessibility and Disability Service, ADS